-- 14. After lunch, the evaluators, along with the chairperson, shall meet the stakeholders alumni, parents, entrepreneurs and employers as per the schedule.
-The evaluators may ask about the relevance of the course and the programme; suitability of the course or the programme to jobs; professional work/profession in practice; suggestions for improvement; interaction, relation and cooperation between them and institute. - 15.
-The evaluators, along with the chairperson, shall interact with Head of the Department / Head of the institution / Management representative with questions on academic administration, academic and financial resources, laboratory equipments and their maintenance.
+- 14. After lunch, the evaluators along with the chairperson shall meet the stakeholders alumni, parents, entrepreneurs and employers as per the schedule.
+The evaluators may ask about the relevance of course and programme; suitability of course or programme to the job; professional work/profession in practice; suggestion for improvement; interaction, relation and cooperation between them and the institute. - 15.
+The evaluators along with the chairperson shall interact with Head of the Department / Head of the Institution / Management representative with questions on academic administration, academic and financial resources, laboratory equipments and their maintenance.
 Evidence is to be collected and corroborated with the findings during interaction with teachers, students as well as their parents, employees and alumni. - 16.
 At the end of Day-2, the evaluators will sit privately and complete the evaluation process and prepare the report.
 The findings and evidence collected must be used and refined by evaluators in their report. - 17.
-On Day-3, the exit meeting will be conducted. - The chairperson of the evaluation team will chair the meeting. - The evaluation team should conduct an exit meeting with the Head of the Institution, Head of Departments and other key officials of the institute.
-If two or more programmes are being evaluated concurrently at the institution, it is preferable that the exit meeting should be conducted separately by each evaluation team.
-However, before the evaluation teams carry out their exit meetings, the chairperson may chair a private meeting with all evaluation teams to arrive at a consensus of their findings. - At the exit meeting, the findings of the evaluation team should be given to the Head of the Institute/Head of the Department and his key officials orally.
+On Day-3, an exit meeting will be conducted. - The chairperson of the evaluation team will chair the meeting. - The evaluation team should conduct an exit meeting with the Head of the Institution, Head of Department and other key officials of the institute.
+If two or more programmes are being evaluated concurrently at the institute, the exit meeting should be conducted separately by each evaluation team preferably.
+However, before the evaluation teams carry out their exit meetings, the chairperson may chair a private meeting with all evaluation teams to arrive at a consensus of their findings. - At the exit meeting, the findings of the evaluation team should be communicated orally to the Head of the Institute/Head of the Department and his key officials.
 The nature and scope of the exit meeting could include items such as: - o Stating the outcome of the visit.
-As the final decision on the award of accreditation is made by the NBA, the evaluation team should only declare what they will be recommending to the NBA. - o Exit meeting should not include discussion of the outcome of the accreditation. (should it be award of accreditation?) - The institute will be given a chance either to continue with the accreditation process or to withdraw the application for any programme. - In case the institute opts to withdraw any programme, a request must be given in writing immediately by the head of the institution to the chairperson of the committee, and the same will be forwarded to the NBA.
+As the final decision on the award of accreditation is made by the NBA, the evaluation team should only declare what they will be recommending to the NBA. - o The exit meeting should not include discussion of the outcome of the accreditation - The institute will be given a chance either to continue with the accreditation process or to withdraw the application for any programme. - In case the institute opts to withdraw any programme, a request for the same must be given in writing immediately by the head of the institution to the chairperson of the committee and the same will be forwarded to the NBA.

-TABLE 1: SUMMARY OF ACTIVITIES DURING THE VISIT
+TABLE 1 SUMMARY OF ACTIVITIES DURING THE VISIT

 Day ACTIVITIES Duration

 0 Meeting among team members 45 minutes

-Discuss schedule and plan of activities 15 minutes
+Discuss the schedule and plan of activities 15 minutes

-I Meeting with Management Representative, 30 minutes
+Ι Meeting with Management Representative, 30 minutes

 Head of the Institution, Head of the Department

 Visit to central facilities 2 hours

 Lunch

 Presentation by Head of the Department 30 minutes

 Visit to laboratories, library, computing centre 1 hour

 and other facilities

 Visit to classes 30 minutes

 Interaction with students 30 minutes

 Meeting among team members 30 minutes

 II Verification of programme documents/evidence 2 hours

 Interaction with faculty members 30 minutes

 Lunch

 Interaction with Management Representative, 30 minutes

 Head of the Institute, Head of the Department

 Interaction with stakeholders: alumni, parents, employers 1 hour 30 minutes

-Preparation of the evaluators' report 30 minutes
+Preparation of the evaluator's report 30 minutes

-III Conduct of exit meeting 1 hour
+III Conduct exit meeting 1 hour

-Submission of the evaluators' report online to the NBA 1 hour
+Submission of the evaluator's online report to the NBA 1 hour

 before departure